HaediThelen/DRS-HTE-RCT/scripts/README.md

 - **`LOO.R`** and **`repeated_SS.R`**
   Run both and store results.
-  -  **Note**: `LOO.R` is slow — ~15 minutes per treatment effect scenario using 10 cores on a MacBook Pro (M1, 32 GB RAM).
+  -  Note: `LOO.R` is slow — ~15 minutes per treatment effect scenario using 10 cores on a MacBook Pro (M1, 32 GB RAM).
 Runtime will vary with hardware.

 - **`LOO_RSS_Fig.R`**
   Uses stored results to generate **Figure 5**.